ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 {: summary="The rows are read from left to right.
 The first column describes the task that a customer or IBM might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}
 {: #understand-responsib-security-compliance-shared-table}

-### Security and regulation compliance for VMware Solutions
+### Security and regulation compliance for VMware Solutions offerings (other than VMware Shared)
 {: #understand-responsib-security-compliance-dedicated}

-The following table describes the responsibilities that are related to security and regulation compliance for VMware Solutions.
+The following table describes the responsibilities that are related to security and regulation compliance for all VMware Solutions offerings, other than VMware Shared.

 | Task | {{site.data.keyword.IBM_notm}} responsibilities | Your responsibilities |
 |:---- |:----------------------------------------------- |:--------------------- |
 | Encryption | Provide integration with Key Protect and Hyper Protect Crypto Services through KMIP service as an option for implementing data at-rest encryption. | Configure and manage encryption for both data at rest and in transit, as needed. |
 {: row-headers}
 {: caption="Table 7.
-Responsibilities for security and regulation compliance for VMware Solutions" caption-side="bottom"}
+Responsibilities for security and regulation compliance for VMware Solutions offerings (other than VMware Shared)" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that a customer or IBM might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}
 {: #understand-responsib-security-compliance-dedicated-table}

 ## Disaster recovery
 {: #understand-responsib-disaster-recovery}